THE NEED FOR THE NATIONAL UNIT

 Click the “+” symbols below to reveal more information.

-Having a National Unit means that we can:
+A National Unit means that we can:

 Tracy’s story shows how FDAC helped her turn her life around, be the parent she always wanted to be, and move on to help others tackle similar problems of their own.
 We want more families to get the fairer deal that FDAC offers parents who are at risk of losing the care of their children.
-By 2020 the National Unit wants to have supported the growth of FDAC in half the family court areas in England.

 Parental substance misuse features in up to two-thirds of care proceedings.
 It is a major risk factor for child maltreatment and for cases coming back to court when reunification fails.
 In helping parents break harmful patterns of behaviour, FDAC is giving children the best chance of avoiding or overcoming problems of isolation, neglect, low self-esteem and poor mental health.
 This is why the National Unit is determined to extend as widely as possible the FDAC service which gives parents more hope of dealing with their problems in a timeframe that matches the needs of their children.